Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Towards the Boltzmann-Gibbs principle

 In this section we are going to identify the diffusion coefficient $D$ that appears in \eqref{eq:decomp}.
-Roughly speaking, $D$ can be viewed as the asymptotic component of the energy current $j_{x,x+1}$ in the direction of the gradient $\omega_{x+1}^2-\omega_x^2$, and makes the expression below vanish: Let us start by giving already-known tools that will help understand the forthcoming results, staying at an informal level.
+Roughly speaking, $D$ can be viewed as the asymptotic component of the energy current $j_{x,x+1}$ in the direction of the gradient $-(\omega_{x+1}^2-\omega_x^2)$, which makes the expression below vanish for any fixed $t\geq 0$

+Let us start by giving some known tools that will help understand the forthcoming results, at least at an informal level.